gardener/gardener/docs/usage/logging.md

 #### ContainerD runtime

-In this case, the `Shoot` specification may contain `ContainerLogMaxSize` and `ContainerLogMaxFiles`.
-Both are optional and if nothing is specified then the kubelet rotates on the same size `100M` as in the docker container runtime.
+In this case, it is possible to configure the `containerLogMaxSize` and `containerLogMaxFiles` fields in the Shoot specification.
+Both fields are optional and if nothing is specified then the `kubelet` rotates on the same size `100M` as in the `docker` container runtime. kubelet rotates on the same size `100M` as in the docker container runtime.

 ```yaml